Sihun23/Sihun23/README.md

 ### Hi there 👋
 I'm 24.
-I hope to develop my coding skills during the OpenSource Class.
+I'm trying my best to develop my coding skills during the OpenSource Class.
-Be careful for Corona Virus.
+Be careful for Corona Virus!
 I hope everyone is always with happiness:)

 <!--